 Building managers or superintendents serve as on-site property managers.
 They collect rent, coordinate repairs, show vacant units, sign leases, and generally make sure an apartment building or community continues running smoothly.

 In exchange for the headaches of 2am phone calls, they often get free rent.
 Depending on the size of the building, they may only get reduced rent, but in larger buildings or communities, they sometimes receive pay in addition to free housing.
-You could get anything from a small side gig income to cut the rent bill up to a full-time job, depending on the demands of the role.
+You could get anything from a small side gig income to cut the rent bill to a full-time job, depending on the demands of the role.
+It’s also one of the only potentially part-time job opportunities with free housing.

 If you’re interested, it helps if you have property management experience.
 But like everything else in life, terms are negotiable, so make a compelling case to the property owner for why you’re the perfect fit, and you may just find yourself with free rent.